neptune-ai/neptune-fetcher/README.md

 > [!IMPORTANT]
 > When using a regular expression to filter runs or columns, the total number of matched entries must not exceed 100.

-Specifically, you can fetch a data fram with a maximum of:
+Specifically, you can fetch a data frame with a maximum of:

 - 100 columns, when using `columns` or `columns_regex` to filter columns.
 - 100 runs, when using `custom_id_regex` to filter runs.